DBravy/communicative-backbone/README.md

 Code and data for reproducing the experiments in:

-> Delbert Bray Jr. "Communication Before Computation: The Development of Communicative Structure in Transformer Learning." [arXiv link TBD]
+> Delbert Bray Jr. "Communication Before Computation: The Development of Communicative Structure in Transformer Learning."

 ## Overview